dontpanicdao/starknet-burner/docs/contributors/design/06-next.md

 There is a number of things we still need to add to the project to make it
 better:

+1. better documentation and diagnostic tools.
+In particular, there should be examples of use with `vanilla` javacript, typescript, `get-starknet` and `starknet-react`. (target: v0.4.0)
+2. The extension should check the validity of the account, including the signer public key and the validity of the token (target: v0.4.0)
-1. proper deployment management so that the extension/keyring remain in sync and we do not break things with upgrade
+3. proper deployment management so that the extension/keyring remain in sync and we do not break things with upgrade (target: v0.5.0)
-2. better documentation and diagnostic tools.
-In particular, the extension should control the token and the account
+4. the implementation of several interfaces (i.e. starknet-js 3.x and 4.x)
+   in the extension and relying on the latest package, i.e. starknet-js 4.x in the keyring (target: v0.5.0)
-3. an extensible drone.
-For now, only one plugin is supported we should generate plugins specifics to dapps
+5. an extensible drone.
+For now, only one plugin is supported we should generate plugins specifics to dapps (target: v0.6.0)
-4. a social backed wallet that would rely on the OZ account and provide the extensibility of the burner out of the box (target v0.5.0)
+6. a social backed wallet that would rely on the OZ account and provide the extensibility of the burner out of the box (target: v0.7.0)

 ## Expected technical evolution